rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 ## 6. Usage Example (Removed from Core Backend Design)

-The C++ backend usage example has been moved to the intermediate layer design document, where the interaction between the intermediate layer and the backend will be detailed.
+The C++ backend usage example has been moved to the Piece.Core design document, where the interaction between the Piece.Core and the backend will be detailed.

 ## 7. Observations and Conclusions (Analysis of Modern Graphics Engines)